slowernews/wisdom-tldr/chapters/introduction.md

 > *"The happiness of your life depends upon the quality of your thoughts."
 -- Marcus Aurelius*

+> *"Don’t put your happiness in other people’s hands.
+They’ll drop it.
+They’ll drop it every time."
+-- C. Barzak*

 ### How to improve somebody else happiness?